 The Plan covers medically necessary and appropriate transplant procedures that conform to accepted medical practice and are not experimental or investigational.

 a.
 Definitions

-Exclusive Transplant Network Facility means a healthcare facility with which Moda Health has contracted or arranged to provide facility transplant services for participating organization's members.
+Exclusive Transplant Network Facility means a healthcare facility with which Moda Health has contracted or arranged to provide facility transplant services.

 Transplant means a procedure or series of procedures by which: